Saturday, December 12, 2009

 Abstract

 Caves are the alpha and omega of all of ecosystems.
-It is where humanity first took refuge from the elements, and began its rise up to the great societies that now populate the earth.
+It is where humanity first took refuge from the elements and began its rise up to the great societies that now populate the earth.
 Like the Neanderthal, clinging to Gibraltar, caves may also be our only refuge from future events.
 This fragile, yet persistent, and constantly evolving ecosystem directly influences many basic human needs.
 However, population pressure, and mistreatment through misunderstanding are putting a strain on this natural resource.
 Damage to these systems can be irreversible, and the scope felt through all systems.
 Caves and other karst terrain are extremely sensitive to outside influences, as well as changes in climate, and can be keen indicators of changes in environmental conditions.
 They are a little recognized, but essential aspect of continued human existence and it is imperative that appropriate conservation efforts actually preserve this resource, not just conserve it.

 The Cave Environment

 The underground chambers found within the earth form in various ways.
 While there are some similarities in geology and biology, caves sometimes host their own unique ecosystem.
 The one characteristic that they all share is in their formation, which is nearly always through some means of hydrology.
 As water travels through atmosphere, and percolates down through the layers of soil, it absorbs carbon dioxide (CO2), making it slightly acidic.
 As it works its way through fractures in the rock layers below the soil, it begins to dissolve certain types of rock, like limestone, and the cave begins to form.
-CO2 is not the only substance that water picks up in its journey through this system, towards its base line, which is typically sea level, or the level of the surrounding aquifer.¬ (Plummer)
+CO2 is not the only substance that water picks up in its journey through this system towards its base line, which is typically sea level, or the level of the surrounding aquifer.
+(Plummer)

-While the soil above does filter out some substances, high concentrations of any one substance, can enter a cave system and permanently alter its environment.
+While the soil above does filter out some substances, high concentrations of any one substance can enter a cave system and permanently alter its environment.
 Evidence of this appears in the various formations typically found in caves.
 Stalactites, stalagmites, columns, and flowstones form from calcite precipitated by evaporation of water with high concentrations of calcium and bicarbonate.
-Additionally, recent breakthroughs in molecular technology have shown that bacteria and various other microorganisms are also contributors to this process.
-In Lower Kane Cave, Wyoming, bacteria produce sulfuric acid that dissolves the rock, which produces pockets where other microorganisms attached themselves.
-Some of these microorganisms can also promote calcium carbonate precipitation, which further dissolves surrounding rock.
-(Barton)

 The recent discoveries of various molecular biology in cave structures have awakened researchers to the potential of external influences on these systems.
 Certain bacteria and fungi that are not normally present within caves can continue their existence there, if accidentally introduced.
 Escherichia coli (E. coli), normally found in the digestive tract and feces of warm-blooded animals, can survive and in some instances intensify.
 E. coli is just one of several bacteria considered Human Indicator Bacteria (HIB).
-Its introduction into a cave system can permanently alter the environment and crowd out other usual types of bacteria, which other life within the cave depend upon for survival.
+Its introduction into a cave system can permanently alter the environment and crowd out other types of bacteria, which other life within the cave depend upon for survival.
 (Lavoie)

 Cave Populations

 The inhabitants of the cave that rely upon naturally occurring bacteria and funguses are troglobites and troglophiles.
 Troglobites live their entire life cycle in the cave, while troglophiles may also exists outside the cave, in the soil or under rocks.
 The species consists of a myriad of mites, spiders, worms, blind salamanders, and eyeless fish.
 They survive on stagnant, low-oxygen air for months on end, thanks to an extremely slow metabolism.
 Loss of vision aids in this precarious struggle for survival; many troglobites have supersensitive nerve centers that can detect the slightest change in air-pressure or temperature.
 These things are not enough to survive life in the cave; more often than not, troglobites have no other source of food, but one another.
 This is not surprising in an environment containing an unusual overabundance of predators and scavengers.
-(Krajick) Unfortunately, feeding only on what trickles down, and the other species that have fed on the same substance and one another, species often suffer the effects of biomagnifications and bioaccumulation.
+(Krajick) Unfortunately, feeding only on what trickles down, and the other species that have fed on the same substance and one another, species often suffer the effects of biomagnification and bioaccumulation.

 One of the most common troglobite/troglophiles is the Springtail, a tiny insect about 2 mm in size.
 The Springtail feeds on bacteria and funguses found among organic litter within the cave and consequently, are very susceptible to HIB, which is perhaps the reason that the Fountain Cave Springtail (Pseudosinella Fonsa) is “G2 imperiled,” which means that there are only 20 possible sites throughout the world, where they exist, and only in caves with very limited human activity.
 (Lewis)